-After the incredible breakthrough of The Jungle Book film and before the Academy Award ceremony where the film was prized with a Best Visual Effects Oscar, Disney had already started working with director Jon Favreau, visual effects supervisor Rob Legato and Adam Valdez on The Lion King, trying once again to push the level of realism even further.
+After the incredible breakthrough of The Jungle Book film and ahead before the Academy Award ceremony who prized the film with a best visual effects' Oscar, Disney had already started working with director Jon Favreau, visual effects supervisor Rob Legato and Adam Valdez on The Lion King, trying once again to push the level of realism even farther.

-The first phase was obviously that of referencing with the first film of 1994, since Disney wanted to employ the same directorial style of the first film; in fact, on the new remake, everyone would spot some of the more iconic shots many of us grew up with.
+The first phase was obviously that of referencing with the first film of 1994 since Disney wanted to employ the same directorial style of the first film and in fact on the new remake everyone would spot some of the more iconic shots many of us grew up with.

-The next goal was establishing a suitable aesthetic look while keeping the realism; therefore, visiting those locations where the story is originally set was really crucial.
-The production organized a location scouting in Kenya to visit places and observe animals in their natural habitat and for acquiring visual references the artists would have used to re-create the characters' look, study their movements and being able to build it into the digital realm; environment and lighting would use the information as well.
+The next goal was establishing a suitable aesthetic look whilst keeping the realism, therefore visiting those locations where the story is originally set was really crucial.

+The production organized a location scouting in Kenya to visit places and observe animals in their natural habitat and for acquiring visual references the artists would have used to recreate the characters' look, study their movements and being able to build it into the digital realm, environment and lighting likewise.

 The team also captured many other details, including different types of leaves, plants and trees, all in HDR to see how the different surfaces would react to different lighting conditions.
-Therefore, 360-degree HDR shots of the skies and sun were also captured to build a core library of lighting situations and backgrounds.
+Therefore, 360 ° HDR shots of the skies and sun were also captured to build a core library of lighting situations and backgrounds.

-Traveling to Kenya, however, was not only meant to find visual references but also to carry out photogrammetric surveys useful for rebuilding CG environments.
-Photogrammetry is, in fact, a technique that helps on reconstructing three-dimensional environments through the processing of multiple photographs taken from different points of view.
-For The Lion King, MPC used this technique to scan Mount Kenya and surroundings, flying a helicopter at 17,000 feet.
+Traveling to Kenya, however, were not only meant to find visual references but also to carry out photogrammetric surveys useful for rebuilding CG environments.

+Photogrammetry is in fact a technique which help on reconstructing three-dimensional environments through the processing of multiple photographs taken from different points of view.
+For The Lion King, MPC used this technique to scan Mount Kenya and surroundings, flying a helicopter at 17000 feets.

-It has been calculated that this photo scouting work has seen six photographers and four video operators traveling between the north and south of Kenya covering a total of 18,000 km.
-In fact, the crew returned to same locations several times to photograph the same environment on different lighting and on different weather conditions and for observing the behavior and growth of the surrounding vegetation.
+It has been calculated that this photo scouting work has seen 6 photographers and 4 video operators traveling between the north and south of Kenya covering a total of 18,000 km.
+In fact the crew returned to same locations several times to photograph the same environment on different lighting and on different weather conditions and for observing the behavior and growth of surrounding vegetation.